AdobeDocs/integrations-learn.en/help/integrations/tutorials/aem-genstudio-for-performance-marketing/use-case-1.md

 ---
 title: Lightweight review and approval in Adobe GenStudio
-description: Explore the use case of uploading, reviewing, and approving assets in AEM Assets to make them available for use in GenStudio for Performance Marketing.
+description: Explore how to upload, review, and approve assets in AEM Assets to make them available in GenStudio for Performance Marketing.
 solution: Experience Manager, GenStudio for Performance Marketing
 version: Cloud Service
 feature-set: Experience Manager Assets, GenStudio for Performance Marketing